awsdocs/aws-cdk-guide/doc_source/permissions.md

 ------

 Once the object is created, the role \(whether the role passed in or the default one created by the construct\) is available as the property `role`\.
-This property is not available on imported resources, however, so the constructs have an `addToRolePolicy` \(Python: `add_to_role_policy`\) method that does nothing if the construct is an imported resource, and calls the `addToPolicy` \(Python: `add_to_policy`\) method of the `role` property otherwise, saving you the trouble of handling the undefined case explicitly\.
+This property is not available on imported resources, however, so such constructs have an `addToRolePolicy` \(Python: `add_to_role_policy`\) method that does nothing if the construct is an imported resource, and calls the `addToPolicy` \(Python: `add_to_policy`\) method of the `role` property otherwise, saving you the trouble of handling the undefined case explicitly\.
 The following example demonstrates:

 ------
 #### [ TypeScript ]